Rodapics/Rodapics/README.md

         My interests lie in the applications of quantum field theory to condensed matter systems.
 However, I believe that true mastery of physics is achieved when the theory accurately predicts experimental results and explains physical phenomena."""
+        self.description_extension = """Finally, what I really found interesting is programming huge codes on a physical model and using parallel programming. """

 from about_me import About_me